TuDo-Makerspace/Dampflog/README.md

 #### Time to get serious

-Enter weeks of Pitch controll brain rot.
-You see, prior to starting this project, I wasn't really that experienced with analog operation of transistors.
-It also certainly didn't help that I was completely on my own when it came to implementing 1V/Oct pitch control on a circuit that was never intedded to be operated in such way.
+Implementing pitch control became a weeks-long journey.
+By the end I had suffered from serious circuit design brain-rot.
+Prior to working on this project, my experience with analog operation of transistors was somewhat limited.
+This was further complicated by the the fact that to implement 1V/Oct pitch control in a circuit that was never originally designed for such a purpose.
+I also wanted to avoid altering the original circuit as much as possible.

-After a bit of clueless experimentation with transistors I quickly learned that I can't skip my way past understanding transistors If I want to get this thing to speak bloody 1V/Oct.
-Fast forward a couple of weeks and I had watched over 40 hours of electronic circuits lectures by Prof. Behzad Razavi from University of California in Los Angeles.
-I cannot stress how great their lectures are, as they've provied a signficantly better and more in-depth overview of transistors than my Universities Electronic Circuit course has.
-After watching 30 some lectures I felt like I had gathered enough knowledge to take an educated approach at solving the pitch control problem.
+After some initial, albeit clueless experimentation with transistors, it became very clear that I couldn't sidestep a deeper understanding of these components if I wanted to achieve precise 1V/Oct control.
+Fast forward a few weeks, and I had consumed over 40 hours of electronic circuits lectures delivered by Prof. Behzad Razavi from the University of California in Los Angeles, which are freely available online.
+I can't emphasize enough how invaluable these lectures were, providing a significantly more comprehensive and insightful overview of transistors compared to my university's electronic circuit course.
+After absorbing a substantial amount of knowledge from these lectures, I felt ready to take a more educated approach to solve the pitch control conundrum.

-First, I took a look at how some VCO's implement 1V/Oct pitch.
-Typically the approach is to exponentialize the linear signal using a transistor.
-The signal needs to be exponentialized because humans perceive pitch exponentially.
-In the case of the equal-tampered scale, the frequency for notes grows exponentially by the twelth root of 2.
-Obviously there's a little more to the implementation than just slapping a transistor after the base.
-There's typically also going to be circuitry to calibrate the gain, scale and the base note but I won't haunt you with all the details as this approach unfortunately cannot be applied directly applied to the oscillator.
+First, I examined how some Voltage-Controlled Oscillators (VCOs) implement 1V/Oct pitch control.
+Typically, this involves exponentializing a linear signal using a transistor.
+This exponentialization is necessary because human perception of pitch is inherently exponential.
+In the equal-tempered scale, for instance, the frequency of notes increases exponentially by the twelfth root of 2.
+Of course, the implementation goes beyond simply connecting a transistor's base to the 1V/Oct input; it typically includes circuitry for gain calibration, scaling, and base note adjustment.
+However, these details need not haunt us, as this approach cannot be directly applied to our oscillator anyaways.

-See, the problem with our oscialltor is that it experiences inverse-multiplicative growth, that is, something along the form of `a * 1/x + b`.
-We can see this in the following graph which displays the frequency of the oscillator in relation to the resistance of the pitch potentiometer P1:
+Here's the crux of the issue: our oscillator exhibits inverse-multiplicative growth, something akin to the form a * 1/x + b.

 GRAPH HERE

-This sucks, because this is neither linear nor exponential.
-If the response was linear, we could simply exponentiaze it with a transistor and get it to speak 1V/Oct.
-If it were already exponential, we could also use a transistor and supress the gain to the point where it behaves nearly linearly (ie. like a voltage controlled resistor).
-An inverse multiplicative response leaves us in an akward zone where it sorta behaves like an exponential function, in that low frequencies experience a slow rate of change and high frequencies experience a fast rate of change, but it's not quite exponential.
-To see how inaccurate the response is, I decided to build a little test circuit with a transistor approximately operating as a voltage controlled resistor.
-To achieved this, I chose a very large base resistor (about 5M in this case) which supresses the gain of the transistor to the point where its beta value and base resistor dominate the gain.
-This conclusion came after perfoming a small signal analysis of the transistor and oscillator as shown below:
+This response is neither linear nor exponential.
+If it were linear, we could simply use a transistor to exponentialize it and achieve 1V/Oct pitch control.
+If it were already exponential, we could use a transistor with suppress the gain, essentially operating it nearly linear (akin to a voltage-controlled resistor).
+Unfortunately, our response falls into an awkward zone where it somewhat behaves like an exponential function but now quite.
+Yes, Low frequencies experience a slow rate of change, and high frequencies experience a rapid rate of change, but it's not quite exponential.
+To test the extent of this inaccuracy, I decided to construct a test circuit with a transistor that roughly operated as a voltage-controlled resistor.
+To achieve this, I selected an extraordinarily large base resistor (around 5M in this case) to suppress the transistor's gain to the point where its beta value and base resistor dominated the gain.
+This conclusion was reached following a small signal analysis of the transistor and oscillator, as illustrated below:

 SMALL SIGNAL ANALYSIS HERE

-Then it was time to sweep the transistor's base voltage using a function generator and measure the frequency of the oscillator.
-The result was unexpectedly disappointing.
-As expcted, the response is inversely multiplicative, except for high frequencies where the oscillator dies.
+The next step involved sweeping the transistor's base voltage using a function generator and measuring the oscillator's frequency.
+The outcome was predictably disappointing.
+As anticipated, the response exhibited inverse-multiplicative behavior, with the oscillator stabilizing at high frequencies:

 INSERT GRAPH

-If we analyze the output for note intercepts we can see that the response only approximates exponential pitch in a very narrow region.
-If we plot the distances between each note intercept, this becomes even more so apparent:
+Upon analyzing the output for note intercepts, it became apparent that the response only approximates exponential pitch within an exceedingly narrow range.
+If we plot the distances between each note intercept, this discrepancy becomes even more pronounced.

 INSERT GRAPH

 INSERT GRAPH

-I event went as far to create a 1V/Oct scaling circuit to connect my keystep and while I got rather linear behaivour in the 4th octave, which corresponds to the "sweet spot" where the inverse multiplicative is most similar to the exponential pitch function, leaving the octave quickly resulted in a very out of tune frequency.
-This is because the deviation significantly increases the further we move away from the "sweet spot".
+I went so far as to construct a 1V/Oct scaling circuit to connect my Keystep keyboard.
+While I achieved reasonably linear behavior in the fourth octave (corresponding to the "sweet spot" where the inverse-multiplicative function is most similar to the exponential pitch function), venturing beyond the octave swiftly resulted in severely out-of-tune frequencies.
+This deviation escalated significantly the further we moved away from this "sweet spot."

 SHOWCASE

 #### Screw CV, we're going full MIDI

-At this point I realized that an analog solution to compensate for the inverse multiplicative behaivour would simply not be worth the effort.
-Now, perhaps I sould mention at this point that I'm a computer engineering undergrad.
-Now...
-I feel as a computer engineer there's almost a certain obligation to provoke electrical engineers by solving lots of issues with code instead of electronics.
-Sorry for triggering al EE's that are reading this.
-Jokes aside, it really did seems like the easiest and most plausible solution here was to work with a microcontroller, and most imporantly a DAC.
-And since we're already going digital here, we might as well switch to a digital alternative to control pitch, that is, MIDI.
+At this point, it dawned on me that trying to tackle the inverse-multiplicative quirk with analog wizardry just wasn't worth the headache.
+I should probably mention that I'm currently pursuing a degree in computer engineering.
+Now, you know how it is – us computer engineers often enjoy poking fun at electrical engineers by solving problems with lines of code instead of soldering irons.
+Jokes aside, in all seriousness, it seemed like the easiest and most practical solution here was to go digital, and more specifically, to embrace the wonders of microcontrollers and DACs.
+And if we're making the digital leap, why not go all the way and swap out CV with MIDI?

-The concept is rather simple, the MCU receives MIDI via a MIDI port, that in turn is then converted to a DAC value using a look-up table, which then in turn controls a transistor in the Oscillators feedback path.
-Now we don't have to care about how exponential or linear the Oscillator operates, we simply need to tell the MCU which note corresponds to which DAC value to output the correct frequency.
-We will also want to keep the gain supression of the transistor to gain resolution.
-What's important is that the gain is still large enough to reach the full frequency range of the oscillator with MCU's and DAC's supply voltage.
-For the DAC I chose an MCP4921 which gives me 12-bits of resolution and an external reference voltage to really make the most out of it.
-This turned out to be more than enough accurately map MIDI to the oscillator's frequency range, and that's despite loosing about 3/4th of the DAC range due to not biasing its output to the operating range.
+The idea is pretty straightforward: the MCU receives MIDI signals via a MIDI port, then converts them into DAC values using a handy lookup table.
+These DAC values, in turn, dictate the behavior of a transistor nestled within the oscillator's feedback path.
+Now, we no longer need to fuss about the intricacies of whether the oscillator operates linearly or exponentially.
+All we have to do is tell the MCU which note corresponds to which DAC value, and presto – we've got the right frequency.

+With a DAC, it's still important to maintain control over the transistor's gain suppression while ensuring that the gain remains substantial enough to cover the oscillator's full frequency range with the MCU's and DAC's supply voltage limits.
+For the DAC, I opted for an MCP4921, which has 12 bits of resolution and the convenience of an external reference voltage.
+This choice proved more than adequate for accurately mapping MIDI data to the oscillator's frequency range, and that despite loosing a portion of the DAC range due to the absence of biasing its output to the operating range of the transistor.

 #### A PCB to rule them all

-To implement a digital interface to control the Dampflog, it quickly became apparent that a PCB would be needed.
-I thus designed a PCB that contains MIDI circuitry, an STM8S devboard, a DAC and a couple of other nice features such as a GATE output and portamento.
-The GATE output allows us to control GATE via MIDI.
-I also added some switches to toggle between manual oscillator operation and digital operation.
-For GATE I've simply ANDed the MCUs GPIO output with the analog GATE jack that I have implemented previously.
+In order to create a digital interface for controlling the Dampflog, it became evident that a PCB would be practical for the task.
+Consequently, I proceeded to designing a PCB that incorporates various key elements, including MIDI circuitry, an STM8S development board as MCU, a DAC, and a couple of additional features like a GATE output and portamento functionality.
+The GATE output, for instance, allows for MIDI-based GATE control.
+Additionally, I integrated switches to transition between manual oscillator operation and digital control.
+For the GATE function, I simply applied an AND logic operation to the MCU's GPIO output and the previously implemented analog GATE jack.
+This spared me from having to add another switch, which would convolute the device even more.

 INSERT SCHEMATIC

 INSERT PCB

-If we expand the block diagram with the interface board from the beginning of the document, it now looks something like this:
+Expand the initial block diagram with the interface board, we get:

 INSERT BLOCK DIAGRAM

-I designed the PCB to fit on a single layer board so that I could etch it myself.
-In hinsight I was way too naive with the clearances which ended up causing quite a few issues while etching it (traces shorting etc.).
-Altough a bit hacky, the PCB did end up working just fine in the end.
+It's worth noting that I designed the PCB to fit within a single layer, allowing for in-house etching.
+However, in retrospect I was rather naive about the clearances, leading to some challenges during the etching process (e.g., trace so close they ended up shorting).
+Despite these hiccups, the PCB eventually performed its intended function.

-Now...
-I wont cover further details of the interface board here, as it is deserves a README on its own and is explicitly covered in the README file of the InterfaceBoard directory.
-There I also cover the firmware of the MCU.
+Now, I won't delve into further details of the interface board in here, as it deserves a dedicated README document of its own.
+You can find comprehensive coverage of the interface board, including insights into the MCU's firmware, in the README file within the InterfaceBoard directory.

 ## The Result

 I am now left with a MIDI controllable steam locomotive whistle synth.
 I find it rather humerous to imagine that somebody bought this thing for their model train tracks and more than 20 years later somone is cranking out the dirties screaching techno sound with it.
 Truth be told, this thing has no right to be so ridiciously over-engineered, especially considering that it has a pretty narrow frequency range and really doesn't sound THAT impressive!
 That being said, this was a ridiciously fun project and I have learned more about transistors that in my last 4 years for studying!
 I also learned a lot about pitch scaling, data and signal analysis and how to use DACs.

+So, what I've got here is a steam locomotive whistle synth that's grooving to the MIDI rhythms.
+It's kinda hilarious to think that someone originally snagged this thing for their model train setup, and now, more than two decades later, it's belting out some seriously gritty techno tunes.

+Let's be real, this thing has no business being so absurdly over-engineered, especially when you consider its somewhat limited frequency range and the fact that it probably won't exactly blow your mind with its sound.
+But that doesn't matter because this project was an absolute blast!
+I learned more about transistors in a few months than I did in my entire four years of studying!
+Plus, I dove headfirst into the world of pitch scaling, data analysis, signal wizardry, and the art of wrangling DACs.
+Now that's something!

 ## Future plans

-For now I'm just really happy to be done with this project.
-Don't get me wrong, it's been lots of fun, but right now I just wanna jam out with it and make some music.
-That being said, I might cook up a standalone synth or a eurorack module that utilizes a stripped down version of the train whistle PCB but offers multiple voices (ie. multiple oscilators).
-This should be rather easy to achieve as the majority of ICs required for this task come in dual and/or quad packages.
+Right now, I'm just happy to call this project a wrap.
+Don't get me wrong, it's been lot's of fun, but honestly, at this point I just want to crank it up and start making some music.
+That said, I've got some ideas brewing in the back of my mind.
+I'm thinking about cooking up a standalone synth or maybe even diving into the world of eurorack modules with this thing.
+I'd essentially take a stripped-down version of the train whistle PCB and give it multiple voices by using multiple oscillators instead of just one.
+It should be a pretty straightforward endeavor since most of the ICs I'd need for this task come in dual and/or quad packages.